 [Price: Free with in app purchases]

-GO Weather by GO Launcher EX is a long time favorite for Android users and it ranks among the most successful and popular on the list.
+GO Weather by GO Launcher EX ranks among the most successful and popular weather apps on the list.
 In terms of features, it runs the entire gambit with current weather, forecasts, radar, a sleek design, weather widgets, and even more obscure stuff like wind forecasts, lifestyle tips, and more.
 There are also theming options and a paid version that gets rid of external advertising.
 Overall, it’s an above average weather app but it may be a bit on the bloated side.

 Check out more GO Launcher EX apps here!